johnolamide/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js : deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11-directories : counts the number of directories and subdirectories in the current directory